raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to the corresponding sections in the Session Signaling response.

-The twelve-octet header and the four (usually) empty sections are followed by at most one Session Signaling operation TLV.
+The twelve-octet header and the four (usually) empty sections are followed by at most one Session Signaling Operation TLV.
-The (optional) operation TLV may be followed by one or more modifier TLVs, such as the Retry Delay TLV (0), which, in error responses, indicates the time interval during which the client SHOULD NOT re-attempt a failed operation.
+The (optional) Operation TLV may be followed by one or more Modifier TLVs, such as the Retry Delay TLV (0), which, in error responses, indicates the time interval during which the client SHOULD NOT re-attempt a failed operation.

-Future specifications may define additional modifier TLVs.
+Future specifications may define additional Modifier TLVs.

-A Session Signaling message MUST contain at most one operation TLV.
+A Session Signaling message MUST contain at most one Operation TLV.
-In all cases a Session Signaling request message MUST contain exactly one operation TLV, indicating the operation to be performed.
+In all cases a Session Signaling request message MUST contain exactly one Operation TLV, indicating the operation to be performed.
-In some cases a Session Signaling response message MAY contain no operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
+In some cases a Session Signaling response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
-The specification for each Session Signaling operation type determines whether a response for that operation type is required to carry the operation TLV.
+The specification for each Session Signaling operation type determines whether a response for that operation type is required to carry the Operation TLV.

-If a Session Signaling request is received containing an unrecognized operation TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE SSOPNOTIMP (tentatively 11).
+If a Session Signaling request is received containing an unrecognized Operation TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE SSOPNOTIMP (tentatively 11).
-The response MUST NOT contain an operation TLV.
+The response MUST NOT contain an Operation TLV.

-If a Session Signaling message (request or response) is received containing one or more unrecognized modifier TLVs, the unrecognized modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.
+If a Session Signaling message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.

 Since the ARCOUNT field MUST be zero, a Session Signaling message MUST NOT contain an EDNS(0) option in the additional records section.
-If functionality provided by current or future EDNS(0) options is desired for Session Signaling messages, a Session Signaling operation TLV or modifier TLV needs to be defined to carry the necessary information.
+If functionality provided by current or future EDNS(0) options is desired for Session Signaling messages, a Session Signaling Operation TLV or Modifier TLV needs to be defined to carry the necessary information.

 For example, the EDNS(0) Padding Option used for security purposes
-{{!RFC7830}} is not permitted in a Session Signaling message, so if message padding is desired for Session Signaling messages, a Session Signaling modifier TLV needs to be defined to perform this function.
+{{!RFC7830}} is not permitted in a Session Signaling message, so if message padding is desired for Session Signaling messages, a Session Signaling Modifier TLV needs to be defined to perform this function.

 Similarly, a Session Signaling message MUST NOT contain a TSIG record.
 A TSIG record in a conventional DNS message is added as the last record